 The stars to the front flashed frantically as the welcoming backdrop of Sol space irised out to replace the starry battlefield of Sirius.
 Carter felt elated for half a second, before another jolt made him scream.

 Carter's eyes bulged and felt painfully dry, but he had to find — there!
 A cabinet door had thrown itself open, revealing a giant clear-walled rubbery bag tethered to the hull.
 He unbuckled, pushed against the wall while pulling the bag free — gravity had disappeared along with the air — and wriggled his way into it.
 Once completely inside, he gave a good yank on a cord at the bag's opening.
 The hole sealed itself off, and the whole bag inflated from a tiny oxygen tank contained inside.
 Encased in this emergency balloon, Carter could finally breathe again; but to keep from poisoning himself with his own CO2, he quickly strapped the tank's rebreather onto his face.
-It reeked of fresh rubber, having sat unused since the spacecraft first entered service.
+It reeked of fresh nitrile, having sat unused since the spacecraft first entered service.

 The plastic bubble encasing him was transparent, but gave a distorted view, like staring through a clear shower curtain.
 Carter glanced over at his aide; the young man was already in his own emergency pressure balloon, and had probably crawled in before Carter had even started looking for his.
 Carter needed to know what had happened, and if they could still fly to a safe haven.
 The tether attached to these balloons was pretty long; long enough to let him move around freely within the cabin and then some.
-He pulled himself toward the center of the cabin floor to look out the door.
+He half-pulled, half-rolled himself toward the center of the cabin floor to look out the door.

 He expected to see a big gash torn in the lower cabin; but instead, all he could see were stars.
 The entire bottom half of the spacecraft was missing!
 The engine, the fuel tanks, the air and water recyclers, everything.
 That second hit he'd felt must have knocked them off course in the middle of hyper hole transit.
 The rest of the vessel was back in Sirian space, 8.6 light-years away.